adam-petro/IoT-project1/README.md

 There should be a `README.md` file in the root with instructions, as well as documentation of the REST endpoints and the possible HTTP they can support.
 Swagger can serve as an inspiration, when it comes to documenting your API.

 ## [Third milestone](https://github.com/adik6555/IoT-project1/tree/milestone1)

-_Note: The code quality in this milestone is not the best one and honestly should not be used as an example.
-The reason for that was, that our deadline was approaching faster than anticipated and we simply did not have enough time._
+_Note: The code quality in this milestone also has some flaws, mainly due to configuration of azure that took us a bit more time.
+Same thing as milestone1, think twice before copying._

 The purpose of this milestone is to hook up your system, through MQTT, to cloud storage.